Previous 420-440 of 746 Next

 In the Classroom

 Have each student use the calculator to determine their total.
 Compare students in the class and the types of activities that cause a greater amount.
-Ask questions as to why some activities raise the carbon footprint more than others.
+Ask why some activities raise the carbon footprint more than others.
 Research the reasons for a better understanding of what causes a carbon footprint.
 Discuss ways that families could take action to reduce their carbon footprint.
 Most students are unfamiliar with carbon offsets.
 Discuss what these are and whether they are important or needed.
-Create a campaign or contest to reduce the carbon footprint of your community and make a change for the future.
+Create a campaign or contest to reduce your community's carbon footprint and make a difference for the future.
 Have students create a word cloud of the important terms they learn from this site (or things that will increase your footprint) using a tool such as WordItOut.
 Create infographics using the class footprint stats and a simple infographic tool such as Visme.

 Add your comments below (available only to members) | Become a Member